ad656/cse15l_lab_report_1/index.md

 **Part 5**
 ![Image](images/p5.png)

 By running the ```ssh-keygen``` command in the terminal, we are able to generate a key to log in without the use of a password.
 After generating the key, we can safely exit the remote connection and log back in with the key.
+When logging in with the normal```ssh``` login, I used 49 keystrokes but with the key I only had to use 22 keystrokes to login.

 **Part6**
 ![Image](images/p6.png)